Quick Guide to Fixing Computer Hardware

 It's possible to have a hardware problem that shows the same

 symptoms.
-Dirty contacts on the underside of the drive are one
+Dirty contacts between drive and cable are one possible

-how to clean the drive contacts simply by rubbing them with a pencil
+cause.
+Just clean the contacts with a Q-tip, toothbrush, or pencil

 Drive is Not Detected At All